infiniteremote/installer/README.md

 Using the InfiniteRemote Service
 Once installed, you can access the InfiniteRemote management interface through your web browser by navigating to your FQDN, e.g., https://InfiniteRemote.example.com and using your username and password setup with the script.

-Here, you can download isntallers, view status reports, view connected agents and configure service settings.
+Here, you can download installers, view status reports, view connected agents and configure service settings.

 ### Support and Reporting Issues
 If you encounter any issues during installation or while using the service, please open a discussion or [join our discord](https://discord.gg/8AkVusf9).

 ### Legal Disclaimer
 The InfiniteRemote software is provided "as is", without warranty of any kind.
 By installing and using the software, you accept full responsibility for its deployment and security.

+### Translations
+Please see [here](https://github.com/infiniteremote/installer/discussions/2), we will implement an option for translations shortly

 ### Conclusion
 This guide outlines the steps to install and configure the InfiniteRemote service using an automated script.
 By following these instructions and recommendations, you can ensure a successful setup and secure operation of your service.